-There’s just so much choice in the city that it’s hard to pick favourites, but we’ve done our best to include the places that we ate and think were worth a shout out.
+There’s just so much choice in the city that it’s hard to pick favourites, but we’ve done our best to include the places that we ate and thought were worth a shout-out.

 First on the list is a place that is probably top of many lists for people visiting Los Angeles or just the United States in general and that is In-N-Out.

-In-N-Out seems to have gained a somewhat God like status from burger lovers around the world and it was definitely somewhere that we had to check out.
-The queues are quite big, but if you like burgers than it’s probably worth it.
+In-N-Out seems to have gained a somewhat God-like status from burger lovers around the world and it was definitely somewhere that we had to check out.
+The queues are quite big, but if you like burgers then it’s probably worth it.

 They also have a “not so secret menu” if you feel like going even bigger.